rajatkb/SAMS/README.md

   * Login using UserId and Password.

 •	<b>Users Page(Dashboard)</b>
-  * Add new user detail into a tabular view

   * View, Update, and remove user information
   * Search
   * Accounts information like: Stocks left, Payment due(from which brands or to which brands), return stock, contacts of different persons of various brands, Total revenue, total no. of  product.